IceCI/Documentation/source/pages/pipelines/building_secrets.rst

 Overview
 ________

 A Docker secret stores credentials used to communicate with docker registries.
-It can be used for both downloading images from private registries as well as pushing images after building them in the :attr:`dockerBuild<DockerBuild>` step.
+It can be used for both downloading images from private registries as well as pushing images after building them in the :attr:`containerBuild<ContainerBuild>` step.
 In both cases the ``dockerSecret`` field is used.

 A Docker secret can also be specified in the :attr:`globals<Globals>` section of the pipeline - this way it'll be passed to every object that has a ``dockerSecret`` field.
 If a Docker secret is specified at the object level, it will override the global docker secret.